radioxoma/heval/README.md

-## Heval: the human evaluator.
-Calculate what your human crave!
+## Heval: the Human EVALuator

+> Calculate what your human crave online https://radioxoma.github.io/heval/
-> Heval is available as a web app https://radioxoma.github.io/heval/

-Heval is a medical calculator for [intensive care unit](https://en.wikipedia.org/wiki/Intensive_care_medicine).
+Heval is an advanced medical calculator and decision support system for [intensive care units](https://en.wikipedia.org/wiki/Intensive_care_medicine).
+It is available as a web app, a desktop app, and a Python package for integration with existing medical information systems.

+Heval aims to achieve an ambitious goal: unifying multiple calculations within a single robust human model.

+When the model properties are populated with anthropometric and laboratory data, it derives additional human features (calculated properties) and executes a comprehensive rule set of validation and diagnostic checks.
+Found issues are represented as broad _text report_ and set of _flags_.
+The _flag_ is a short distinct warning with a reason, description, color coded severity and action required.

 Main features:

 * Minimal user input — unknown values estimated automatically whenever possible (e.g. weight by height)
-* Only measurable parameters — no need to speak with a human of interest
+* Only measurable parameters — no need to speak with a human of interest, no opinion controversy
 * No "Calculate" button — evaluated data changes immediately with your input
 * Every calculation referenced and explained in source code, so everyone can reproduce it
 * Python package can be integrated into medical information system